quickstraw/StormyItems/README.md

 ## Changelog

+- 0.9.9 - Increased responsiveness of "in the air" items.
+Thanks to hifoomin for figuring that out.

 - 0.9.8 - Added more item displays.
 Fixed rare crash with Charged Urchin and certain mods.

 - 0.9.6 - Fixed items for the latest update.
 Added an icon for the anchor buff.